 On Oct.
 9, 2012, Malala Yousafzi was shot by the Taliban on her way home from school.
 A sixteen year-old girl passionate about her right to an education, she was shot for pursuing equal opportunities for boys and girls.
-Malala’s story had captivated the world.
-She was nominated for the 2013 Nobel Peace Prize, and has drawn attention to women’s rights in Pakistan by travelling … Continue reading Women & Religious Fundamentalism: Rhetorical Differences between Christian Patriarchy & The Taliban?
+Malala’s … Continue reading Women & Religious Fundamentalism: Rhetorical Differences between Christian Patriarchy & The Taliban?

-Priscilla Pope-Levison’s new book Building The Old Time Religion: Women Evangelists in the Progressive Era is the most significant contribution to the collective memory of women evangelists in the United States since Janette Hassey’s 1986 book No Time for Silence.
-As a personal friend of Priscilla I was truly excited to read this important work and, as I read, I kept saying to myself “Why … Continue reading Building The Old Time Religion: Giving Progressive Era Women Evangelists Due Credit
+Priscilla Pope-Levison’s new book Building The Old Time Religion: Women Evangelists in the Progressive Era is the most significant contribution to the collective memory of women evangelists in the United States since Janette Hassey’s 1986 book No Time for Silence. … Continue reading Building The Old Time Religion: Giving Progressive Era Women Evangelists Due Credit

 I have to admit something I’ve denied for three months now.
 I’m 30.
 As an evangelical woman who is married and doesn’t have kids this is the worst possible age to be.
 I refused to acknowledge I had a birthday this year.
-Telling family and friends to just ignore that day and insisting for six months before my birthday that no one … Continue reading I’m a 30 year-old Evangelical Woman Without Kids- What am I thinking?!!
+Telling family and friends to just ignore that day and insisting for six months before my birthday that no one dare tell anyone I was turning 30.
+I was “29 and holding.”
+However, over the past month I’ve come to terms with the fact that I am no longer in my 20s.
+I’ve accomplished a … Continue reading I’m a 30 year-old Evangelical Woman Without Kids- What am I thinking?!!

 A woman of passion, faith and a cunning rhetorical ability Phoebe Palmer is one of Methodism’s most skilled nineteenth century rhetoricians, and perhaps one of the most overlooked.
 Palmer is best remembered for her Tuesday Bible studies “Meetings for the Promotion of Holiness” and her widely read religious periodical Guide to Holiness.
-Her writings and preaching influenced France Willard, the long serving and influential president … Continue reading Phoebe Palmer: A Pioneer for Women Preachers
+Her writings and preaching influenced France Willard, the long serving and influential president of the Woman’s Christian Temperance Union, Catherine Booth, co-founder of the Salvation Army and Benjamin Titus Roberts, founder of the Free Methodist Church.
+Palmer was a genius at negotiating nineteenth century gender norms to main … Continue reading Phoebe Palmer: A Pioneer for Women Preachers

 I’m re-posting this entry since I now have more readers than I did when I originally posted it.
 It’s my manifesto for what I believe and what I research.
 Occasionally I’m asked why I call myself a feminist.
 Now that my blog is getting a few readers I’m getting this question more often.
 The concept of a “Free Methodist Feminist” seems like an oxymoron.
-Yet, … Continue reading What Makes a Free Methodist Feminist?
+Yet, I stand by this term.
+I am a feminist.
+While there are definitely some feminists who distance themselves from organized religion and view organized religion as just another way to enforce patriarchy, I don’t see … Continue reading What Makes a Free Methodist Feminist?

 Information on Ida Gage and her personal life are difficult to come by.
 I hope as I do archival research in Wood County, Ohio, next week that I will find out more about her Bowling Green Circuit.
 I am also hoping that the Free Methodist Magazine archives will shed light on Ida’s personal life.
-The magazine certainly helped outline Clara Wetherald’s ministry and life, and … Continue reading Ida Gage’s Ministry
+The magazine certainly helped outline Clara Wetherald’s ministry and life, and I’m very hopeful that information on Ida will also be forthcoming.
+She was prolific in ministry, and as both her and Clara were gifted public speakers there is a record of their various places they … Continue reading Ida Gage’s Ministry

 In The Monstrous Regiment of Women the Gunn brothers attempt to evoke the language of the Old Testament prophets and warn America of impending doom if they do not return to the gender roles that are laid out in a literal interpretation of the Bible.
 The film repeatedly references specific God-ordained gender roles that are not open for interpretation.
-Women are mothers and homemakers and … Continue reading The Monsterous Regiment Attacks Women in Ministry
+Women are mothers and homemakers and husbands earn money and lead the family – no negotiation.
+Even Christian ministry is considered a role that women cannot fulfill.
+According to the Christian patriarchy movement a woman’s home is her ministry and anything … Continue reading The Monsterous Regiment Attacks Women in Ministry